jimworm/game-of-lice/README.md

 filename
 --------
 Level file to load.
 Looks in current dir or levels dir.
+Overrides random, prob, width and height.